The West Virginia 3StepDivorce™ Help Center

 Does West Virginia require child support?

-West Virginia requires that a support order be put in place for all children.
+West Virginia requires that a support order be put in place for all minor children.

 How do I calculate how much child support I owe?